glerique/scores/README.md

 Generate SSH Keys

-    Use the following command to generate SSH keys for JWT:jwt :generate-keypair
+    Use the following command to generate SSH keys for JWT: php bin/console lexik:jwt:generate-keypair

 <hr />